microsoft/ada/AdaKiosk/readme.md

 ## Debug

-This is an advanced page for debugging individual LED's on Ada.
+This is an advanced page for testing individual LED's on Ada.
+This page is only made visible when a /debug/true message is sent to the Kiosk.